rodrinicoh/Aplicacion-que-controla-parquimetros-usando-una-base-de-datos/README.md

 #############################################################################################################3

-The database used in the project was created using mysql
+All the .sql files were created by hand from an entity relationship diagram.
+This project was coded in 2020 with Sabrina Baungartner.